Gary Lambert (politician)

-Gary Lambert is an American politician from the state of New Hampshire.
+Gary Lambert (born 1959) is an American politician from the state of New Hampshire.
 A Republican from Nashua, he served in the New Hampshire Senate for the 13th district and ran for the Republican nomination for the United States House of Representatives in New Hampshire's 2nd congressional district in New Hampshire's 2014 congressional elections.
 He competed with Marilinda Garcia and Jim Lawrence in the Republican primary for the chance to challenge incumbent Democrat Ann McLane Kuster in the general election.

 Political career

 Lambert was elected to the New Hampshire Senate in 2010, defeating Bette Lasky.
 He did not seek reelection in 2012.
 He instead sought his party's nomination as its candidate for New Hampshire's 2nd congressional district for the 2014 congressional election.

 Lambert criticized his major opponent in the GOP primary, Marilinda Garcia, a then former one term member of the New Hampshire House of Representatives, asserting that Garcia supports "$150 billion in new taxes."
 The Nashua Telegraph's Politifact Truth-o-Meter rated Lambert's claim in its opinion as a "Pants on Fire" lie, as Garcia has indicated that she does not support increasing the overall tax burden.
 Politifact New Hampshire's Truth-o-Meter has also rated a past campaign statement of Garcia's in its opinion as "mostly false".

 A television ad released by Lambert's campaign was criticized by former New Hampshire Speaker of the House of Representatives William L. O'Brien.
 In O'Brien's opinion the ad was "slightly misogynous" and exploitative of Garcia's Hispanic background.
 O'Brien, who had just recently lost his position as Speaker of the 400 member New Hampshire House of Representatives, had earlier himself planned to run in the 2014 election for the same congressional seat.
 The ad claimed that Garcia supports amnesty, a claim that the New Hampshire Union Leader wrote in its opinion was untrue and misrepresented Garcia's positions.